An Odd Estimator for Shapley Values: Sampling and Regressing in OddSHAP

 By explicitly fixing $\beta_\emptyset$ and deriving the sum constraint on the odd coefficients (\cref{eq:odd_sum_constraint}), we transform the original problem into a constrained least squares problem on the odd terms only:

 We solve this efficiently by projecting the problem.
-Geometrically, \cref{eq:odd_sum_constraint} restricts the solution to a hyperplane defined by the normal vector $\mathbf{1}$ (the all-ones vector).
-We project the regression target and design matrix onto the subspace orthogonal to $\mathbf{1}$, solve the unconstrained regression in this projected space, and then map the solution back to satisfy the sum constraint.
+Geometrically, \cref{eq:odd_sum_constraint} restricts the solution to an affine hyperplane defined by the normal vector $\mathbf{1}$ (the all-ones vector).
+To handle this inhomogeneous constraint, we first shift the linear system by a particular solution that satisfies the offset.
+We then project the shifted regression target and design matrix onto the null space orthogonal to $\mathbf{1}$, solve the unconstrained regression in this projected subspace, and finally map the solution back by adding the particular solution to satisfy the sum constraint.

 This approach guarantees that the efficiency property holds exactly, regardless of the sampling budget $m$.
 Even when $m \ll 2^d$, our estimator prioritizes the exact evaluation of $f(\emptyset)$ and $f([d])$, ensuring the resulting Shapley values sum to the correct total payoff.